Whilst most pupils are learning from home due to Covid-19 here are some wonderful resources for RE generously shared by NATRE.

 RE Coordinator’s Folder

-This link will take you to documents which you might find helpful in compiling a subject leader’s folder.
+This link will take you to documents (downloaded as a .zip file) which you might find helpful in compiling a subject leader’s folder.
 These are only exemplars or pro-formas and are offered as a way of support.

 Useful Information for RE Coordinators

 The Open Centre in Derby can help you arrange a visit to one or more places of worship.
 They also run a variety of workshops which will support teaching and learning in RE.

 Derby Cathedral offers a wide range of educational visits which make for an excellent whole or half day and will enrich your RE curriculum.